 Wool has an amazing ability to hold heat in a couple of different ways.
 The first way is through small pockets of air in the fibers of the wool that circulate heat.
 This circulation allows heat to move toward you when you’re cold and away from you when you’re hot.

-The second way wool holds in heat is through a protein in the wool called keratin.
+The second way wool keeps us warm is that it holds in heat is through a protein in the wool called keratin.
 Keratin is actually a characteristic that all animal hair has to help regulate their body temperature.
 It works as a sort of insulation for your body.

 The amazing thing about wool is that, even if it gets wet, it still continues to keep you warm.
 So, if you feel bad for a herd of sheep standing out in the middle of a cold rain, don’t!
 They’re actually quite warm and dry because “wool is also able to soak up as much as 30 percent of its own weight in moisture without feeling wet, which is one of the reasons it can still keep you warm even in the rain.”